commercialhaskell/stack/doc/build_overview.md

   all enabled components (using the fun backwards compat logic for `build-tools`)
 * Apply the logic recursively to come up with a full build plan
 * If a task depends exclusively on immutable packages, mark it as immutable.
-Otherwise, it's mutable.
+  Otherwise, it is mutable.
 The former go into the snapshot database, the latter into the local database.

 We now have a set of tasks of packages/components to build, with full config information for each package, and dependencies that must be